 - 1. The Imam's good conduct and extraordinary acts made Yahya ibn Harthamah, who had been hostile toward the Imam, fond of him and became his devotee. - 2.
-The mission of Yahya ibn Harthamah was to report how the Imam reacted to Mutawakkil's letter and

-3. Although Yahya witnessed the people's love for the Imam in Medina, he might have thought that this love was limited to that land, but when the people in Baghdad welcomed the Imam with open arms, he discovered the Imam's reputable position in other Islamic lands.21
+The mission of Yahya ibn Harthamah was to report how the Imam reacted to Mutawakkil's letter and his agents.
+The Imam reacted in a way that Yahya instead praised Imam al-Hadi in his report. - 3.
+Although Yahya witnessed the people's love for the Imam in Medina, he might have thought that this love was limited to that land, but when the people in Baghdad welcomed the Imam with open arms, he discovered the Imam's reputable position in other Islamic lands.21